Global Pharmaceutical Company: Software-Defined Access Deployment

 Central management of the sites' networks allowed for standardization of future network services across all sites and rapidly integrate acquisitions.

-Identity Services Engine and Stealthwatch (which we have deployed in the headends) have also allowed for robust security levels through the segmentation of device/employee access, while allowing for flexibility of employee's dynamic mobile movement across sites via maintaining a policy-based network solution.
+Identity Services Engine and Cisco Secure Network Analytics (formerly Stealthwatch) (which we have deployed in the headends) have also allowed for robust security levels through the segmentation of device/employee access, while allowing for flexibility of employee's dynamic mobile movement across sites via maintaining a policy-based network solution.